icanseetime/idg2100-o2/README.md

 ### Notes

--   The database schema used by mongoose can be found [here](./backend/models/User.js)
+-   The database schema used by mongoose can be found [here](./backend/models/User.js).
+The API sets values for location and availability to _home-office_ and _busy_ to all users with _Teacher_ role, so the user database could be used by the existing functionalities in the app.
+-   The main functionality of the API can be found in the [users route](./backend/routes/user.js) and the [routes file](./backend/routes/routes.js) which it connects to.
 -   I had mongoose connected to a mongoDB database, but since I don't want to send the file with my password, I've provided a .env file which connects it to your localhost.
 The database will therefore be empty until you register any users.
--   All passwords are encrypted using bcrypt
+-   All passwords are encrypted using bcrypt.
+-   The "forgot password" doesn't really do anything other than display a message to the user that they will be sent an e-mail.

 ---